Next year, the Oxford University Press will publish a new

-If current economic conditions are previewing greater economic insecurity in the future, here are some questions to ponder:
+If current economic conditions are previewing greater economic insecurity

 What will that mean for housing’s future?